Flat Posterior Does Matter For Bayesian Model Averaging: Proof and Derivation

 \subsection{Proof of Theorem 1}

-The derivation of Theorem \ref{theorem:bma_eign_bound} can be straightforward using Wely's inequality \cite{weyl1912asymptotische}.
-We assume $n$ Hermitian matrices $A_i, i=1, .., n$.
-The matrices are $p \times p$ matrices. $A = 1/n \sum_{i=1}^n A_i$ is simple average of Hermitian matrices.
-The $A$ also be a Hermitian matrix.
-Let's say $\lambda_j(A_i)$ is $j$-th maximal eigenvalue of matrix $A_i$.
-Namely, $\lambda_{\max}(A_i)$ is same as $\lambda_{1}(A_i)$.
-Then, Weyl’s inequality (Theorem \ref{theorem:wely_inequality}) is known to bound the eigenvalues of Hermitian matrices.
+\paragraph{Flatness Bound of BMA} We first derive flatness bound of BMA.
+We assume $M$ model $w_m, m=1, .., M$, whose Hessian matrices $H_{f_m}$ (defined in Eq.~\ref{eq:bma_hessian}) are Hermitian. $w_{\text{WA}} = 1/M \sum_{m=1}^M w_m$ is simple weight averaging and the Hessian of $w_{\text{WA}}$, $H_{f_{\text{WA}}}$, also be a Hermitian matrix.
+Weyl’s inequality is known to bound the eigenvalues of Hermitian matrices.